How To Cope With Post-Graduation Depression

 Porn: a Generation’s Teacher

 This article originally appeared in Pull Out, our magazine exploring the relationship between sex and technology.
-You can order a copy here
+You can order a copy here.

 Bathed in a mixture of LED, shame, and lust I remember the first time I masturbated in front of a computer screen.
 Like clockwork, every day after school I would take half an hour to explore my sexuality in front of my family’s Windows 7.